Intel-bigdata/SSM/docs/ssm-deployment-guide.md

    MySQL or SQLite can be used to store metadata for SSM.
 Alternatively, you can just enable TiDB integrated with SSM.
    TiDB is a distributed NewSQL database, which can provide good scalability and high availability for SSM.

-   You just need to follow one of the two following options to configure database for SSM.
+   You just need to follow the guide in one of the two following options to configure database for SSM.

    Option 1.
 Use MySQL/SQLite